'The Witch Farm' & The Haunting Of The Modern Mind

 An impressive array of well-researched and well-understood principles can be employed to explain the majority of paranormal occurrences.
 Individually, they are often powerful and compelling.
 But in cases such as these, where a multitude of relatively rare physical or psychological conditions are required to explain just one incident in an ongoing series of events, experienced over long periods, and by multiple witnesses, the probability of every occurrence being explained in such terms begins to feel remote.

-Each of these investigations has helped me to question my own rigidly held assumptions, allowing me to arrive at a position from where more reasonable and less dogmatic kinds of scepticism can flourish.
+Each of these investigations has helped me to question my own rigidly held assumptions, allowing me to arrive at a position from where more reasonable and less dogmatic kinds of skepticism can flourish.
 No longer do I scoff when friends and colleagues recount their own paranormal experiences; nor do I belittle those who have had profound experiences when visiting psychics and mediums.
 I still think that there are well founded, non-paranormal explanations for many of these things, but to assume this is the end of the matter would be to discard any evidence that seriously challenges our current scientific understanding.
-That doesn't seem very sceptical, or scientific, to me.
+That doesn't seem very skeptical, or scientific, to me.
 If you open your mind too much, then perhaps your brains will fall out, but if you never open it at all, then surely you are doomed to stagnate in a rotting pool of dogmatic delusion.

 If you have not yet listened to any of these programs, then I am deeply envious of the great time that awaits you.
 Perhaps you won't come away with dramatic changes in your own beliefs, but I'm confident that you will gain a greater understanding of thinking that differs from your own, and you'll have a fantastic time thrown in for good measure too.